 Tips To Prevent Resin Bubbles

-Understanding what causes bubbles in epoxy resin can help prevent them from happening in the first place.
+Understanding what causes bubbles in epoxy resin is the first step to avoiding them altogether.

 Using a Torch: